 Italians are known for their love of families and children.
 Italy is also awash with beautiful sights, culture, history and incredible food.
 There are obviously the well known attractions such as the Leaning Tower of Pisa, the Roman forts and the Colosseum.
 Here are some other ideas to keep the children occupied.

-Laying on the south-east banks of Lake Garda, this Amusement park is structured in themed areas that are inspired by, through careful and detailed scenic reconstructions, the world of history, geography, space and fantasy.
+There are plenty of towns on Lake Garda to visit and laying on the south-east banks of Lake Garda, this Amusement park is structured in themed areas that are inspired by, through careful and detailed scenic reconstructions, the world of history, geography, space and fantasy.
 As well as an abundance of rides and attractions in the theme park, there is also the aquarium.

 The aquarium is a succession of themed settings that recreate natural habitats – starting from river Sarca, moving on to Lake Garda to finally reach, through the Red Sea, the Indian Ocean – one can admire 5,000 specimens in 37 different tanks.

 What I’m really excited about is that in 2020, the first Legoland waterpark in Europe!

 Get ready to splash, slide and build your way through the Legoland waterpark.
 You can dive into millions of Lego bricks and go on the interactive water games and rides.
 Play on colourful water slides and relax in themed areas.